kyma-project/kim-snatch/docs/contributor/README.md

 ## How It Works

-The activity diagram describes the internal technical process of Snatch more fine-grained:
+The activity diagram describes the internal technical process of KIM Snatch in more detail.

 ![Flow](./assets/flow-snatch.svg)